Giving hints and feedback to the test-taker

 Specifying the correct number of answers

-Inserting a ‘placeholder’ text in the blanks
+Inserting ‘placeholder’ text in the blanks

 Giving hints about the text length

 You can provide hints for the test-taker about the length of the text by filling in the Recommendations fields.
 This provides the test-taker with an expected length, in either characters or number of lines.
+This feature is generally used for Extended text interaction.

 Inserting modal feedback